ayrtonmassey/proj/README.md

 ## Final Comments

-Apologies for the lack of documentation - I'm writing this at 14:52, 31/03/16.

-Again, if you have any questions, e-mail me @ ayrtonmassey@googlemail.com OR s1208057@sms.ed.ac.uk
+If you have any questions, e-mail me @ ayrtonmassey@googlemail.com or open an issue in this project.